maxwo/snmp_notifier/README.md

                                  The ordered list of alert severities, from more prioritary to less prioritary.
       --alert.default-severity="critical"
                                  The alert severity if none is provided via labels.
       --snmp.version=V2c         SNMP version.
-V2c and V3 are currently supported
+V2c and V3 are currently supported.
       --snmp.destination=127.0.0.1:162
                                  SNMP trap server destination.
       --snmp.retries=1           SNMP number of retries
       --snmp.trap-oid-label="oid"
                                  Label where to find the trap OID.
       --snmp.trap-default-oid="1.3.6.1.4.1.98789.0.1"
-                                 Trap OID to send if none is found in the alert labels --snmp.trap-description-template=description-template.tpl
+                                 Trap OID to send if none is found in the alert labels.
+      --snmp.trap-description-template=description-template.tpl
                                  SNMP description template.
+      --snmp.extra-field-template=4=extra-field-template.tpl ...
+                                 SNMP extra field templates, eg. --snmp.extra-field-templates=4=new-field.template.tpl will add a 4th field to the trap, with the given template file.
+You may add several fields using this flag several times.
       --snmp.community="public"  SNMP community (V2c only).
 Passing secrets to the command line is not recommanded, consider using the SNMP_NOTIFIER_COMMUNITY environment variable instead.
       --snmp.authentication-enabled
                                  Enable SNMP authentication (V3 only).